-The Center received a Paycheck Protection Program ("PPP") loan in the amount of \$779,300.
-The PPP loan is granted by the Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
+The Center received a PPP loan in the amount of \$779,300.
+The PPP loan is granted by the Small Business Administration ("SBA") under the CARES Act.
 PPP loans are considered conditional contributions under ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
 The loan must be repaid if the Center does not overcome certain barriers within the CARES Act.
 The barriers under the program include the requirement to maintain employee headcount, spend up to 60% of the loan proceeds on certain payroll and employee benefits, and restricts other loan proceeds to be used for other qualifying expenses such as mortgage interest, rent, and utilities.
-The Center had deferred recognition of grant revenue for the year ended June 30, 2020 because the conditions for forgiveness have not yet been substantially met; however, the Center believes it will substantially meet the conditions required for forgiveness in the following year.
+The Center had deferred recognition of grant revenue for the year ended June 30, 2021 because the conditions for forgiveness have not yet been substantially met.
+Subsequent to June 30, 2021, the SBA notified the Center that the loan had been forgiven.
+The loan payoff to the bank on behalf of the Center occurred in August 2021.